 The locating an element is one of the most important tasks in the selenium tests but there is no fixed strategy that you can follow to find an element uniquely.
 It totally depends on the user ideas and their comfort level in locating the web elements.

-So, let’s start to know about selenium locators in details.
+So, let’s start to know about selenium locators in detail.
 The interviewer can ask one question related to this topic in interview, especially for freshers.

 Locators in Selenium